-Copyright © 2019 Tax Materials, Inc. All Rights Reserved
+Copyright © 2020 Tax Materials, Inc. All Rights Reserved

-- be taxed.
-The threshold levels for MFJ are \$32,000 and \$44,000, but the same principle applies. - Capital gains.
+- Social Security.
+An increased AGI increases provisional income by the same amount.
+Provisional income is used to calculate the taxable portion of Social Security benefits.
+For most Single taxpayers, provisional income between \$25,000 and \$34,000 causes up to 50% of Social Security benefits to be taxed.
+Above \$34,000 causes up to 85% of Social Security benefits to be taxed, which is the maximum amount that can be taxed.
+The threshold levels for Married Filing Jointly are \$32,000 and \$44,000, but the same principle applies. - Capital gains.
 An increase in taxable income could push a taxpayer into a higher maximum capital gains tax rate.
-For 2019, capital gains are taxed at 0% for Single taxpayers with taxable income less than \$39,376. - Medicare Parts B and D premiums.
+For 2020, capital gains are taxed at 0% for Single taxpayers with taxable income less than \$40,001. - Medicare Parts B and D premiums.
 The amount of Medicare Part B and Part D premiums are tied to the taxpayer's previous two years' modified AGI.
-MAGI for 2019 will affect the amount of 2021 premiums. - Medical and dental expense deduction limitation.
-Medical and dental itemized deductions are limited to the amount that exceeds 10% (2019) of AGI.
+MAGI for 2020 will affect the amount of 2022 premiums. - Medical and dental expense deduction limitation.
+Medical and dental itemized deductions are limited to the amount that exceeds 7.5% of AGI.
 The QCD option could produce a lower total tax bill by setting a lower threshold for deducting medical expenses. - Charitable gift deduction limitation.
 Gifts donated through a QCD are not reported as itemized deductions or subject to limitation.
-However, the maximum deduction for cash gifts on Schedule A (Form 1040) is limited to 60% of AGI.
+Generally, the maximum deduction for cash gifts on Schedule A (Form 1040) is limited to 60% of AGI.
+For 2020, the maximum deduction is 100% of AGI.
 Unused portions can be carried forward up to five years. - Tax credits limitation.
-Many tax credits are limited to taxpayers with AGIs below certain limits. - State income tax.
+Many tax credits are limited or disallowed for taxpayers with a higher AGI. - State income tax.
 Many states' income taxes are based on federal AGI.
 Therefore, a QCD could produce a lower state tax bill.